desmos-labs/desmos/docs/architecture/adr-005-enabled-snap-shot-by-default.md

 ### Positive

 * Increase the number of snapshots in the network
-* Make creating a new node easily by StateSync
+* Simplify the initial sync of any full node

 ### Negative